hawk/lux/doc/lux.md

 Display log files

 With no argument, the names of the log files will be listed.
-Each one is preceded by its index number and optionally a star.
+Each one is preceeded by its index number and optionally a star.
 The star means that the log has been updated since the previous status check.
 Use the index to display a particular log.
 Such as "t 5" for the event log.
-Press enter to display more lines. n_lines can be used to override that behavior and only display a fixed number of lines regardless of the command is repeated or not.
+Press enter to display more lines. n_lines can be used to override that behavior andonly display a fixed number of lines regardless of the command is repeated or not.

 **Parameters:**